 Each DMARD has different possible side-effects.
 If one does not suit, a different one may be fine.
 Some people try several DMARDs before one or more can be found to suit.
 Some side-effects can be serious.
 These are rare and include damage to the liver and blood-producing cells.
 Therefore, it is usual to have regular tests - usually blood tests - whilst you take DMARDs.
 The tests look for some possible side-effects before they become serious.

 Biological medicines have been introduced more recently and also have a disease-modifying effect against RA.
+See separate leaflet called Biological Medicines for Rheumatoid Arthritis.
 They are sometimes called cytokine modulators or monoclonal antibodies.
 Biological therapies include adalimumab, certolizumab pegol, etanercept, golimumab, infliximab, anakinra, abatacept, rituximab and tocilizumab.

 They are called biological medicines because they mimic substances produced by the human body such as antibodies.
 Also, they are made by living organisms such as cloned human white blood cells.
 This is unlike most medicines that are made by chemical processes.